NixOS/nixpkgs/pkgs/README.md

 ### Fetching patches

-In the interest of keeping our maintenance burden and the size of nixpkgs to a minimum, patches already merged upstream or published elsewhere _should_ be retrieved using `fetchpatch`:
+In the interest of keeping our maintenance burden and the size of Nixpkgs to a minimum, patches already merged upstream or published elsewhere _should_ be retrieved using `fetchpatch`:

 ```nix
 {